datawire/ambassador-examples/grpc-basic/README.md

-# GRPC Basic Example
+# Ambassador `grpc-basic` Example

-Basic GRPC example
+A basic GRPC webservice.
+The implementation is based on the standard GRPC "Hello, ${name}" getting started.